 (3) Electing small business corporations, limited liability companies, partnerships, and other unincorporated organizations shall allocate the credit allowed by this article among its partners, owners, shareholders, or members in the same manner as profits and losses are allocated for the taxable year.

 (4) No credit is allowed under this section against any employer withholding taxes imposed by this article.

-(5) Credit allowed under this section must be used in the tax year in which the contribution is made.
-Credit may not be carried back to a prior tax year nor carried forward to a subsequent tax year.
-Any amount of unused credit is forfeited.
+(5) The credit allowed under this section must be used in the tax year in which the contribution is made.
+The credit may not be carried back to a prior tax year nor carried forward to a subsequent tax year.
+Any unused amount of the credit is forfeited.